coap-security/coap-ace-poc-overview/README.md

   they use Bluetooth proximity to discover any device, pick one by name if multiple are around, and obtain proof of the device being one under the AS's control when a connection is established.
-* There is only one "application" around, and it is known by all involved what it is.
+* There is only one domain application around, and it is known by all involved what it is.

 Matching this with deployment realities will need further exploration, based on anticipated usage patterns.